-We are staying close to the government on the latest information and advice to ensure we are doing the right thing for both you and our colleagues.
+We are staying close to the Government on the latest information and advice to ensure we are doing the right thing for both you and our colleagues.

-How we’re implementing social distancing in our stores to keep you and our colleagues safe
+Other measures to keep you and our colleagues safe

-How we’re working to deliver online shopping and protect the vulnerable
+How we’re working to deliver online shopping

 How we’re looking after our colleagues